Lucrasoft/Splitter/GAME.md

 - You can choose where to place one number on the left side of the grid and the other will be mirrored to the other side
 - If you get 4 connecting 4's you get 4 points, 5 connecting 5's you get 5 points, and so on.
 - You need the EXACT number of connections if you get more or less than the number you will get no points
-- A bonus space is present on each half of the pattern, and a scored group that contains this starred space has its points doubled
+- A star space is present on each half of the pattern, and a scored group that contains this starred space has its points doubled

 ## Example